 John Stuart Mill’s notion that a “marketplace of ideas” will elevate the truth is flatly belied by the virality of fake news.
 And the famous American saying that “the best cure for bad speech is more speech”—a paraphrase of Supreme Court justice Louis Brandeis—loses all its meaning when speech is at once mass but also nonpublic.
 How do you respond to what you cannot see?
 How can you cure the effects of “bad” speech with more speech when you have no means to target the same audience that received the original message?

 Freedom of speech continues to be an important democratic value, Tufekci writes, “but it’s not the only one.”
-The First Amendment isn’t even the only amendment to the Constitution, let alone our only vision or goal for a functioning democracy.
+The First Amendment isn’t even the only amendment to the Constitution, let alone our only vision for a functioning democracy.
 Ideally, we’d also have a knowledgeable public, a capacity for informed debate, an atmosphere of honesty and respect, and a transparent system for holding powerful people and institutions accountable to their constituents.

 But constituents aren’t users, and today’s giants of search and social are hardly bastions of free speech.
-Proprietary algorithms promote democratic ideals about as often as they safeguard friendships from advertisers.
+Algorithms promote democratic ideals about as often as they safeguard friendships from advertisers.
 While social media platforms may feel like vibrant public spheres, they’re more like operating theaters.
 Procedures are expertly monitored in a controlled environment, and the glass only goes one way.

 “To be clear, no public sphere has ever fully achieved these ideal conditions,” Tufekci reminds us, “but at least they were ideals to fail from.
 Today’s engagement algorithms, by contrast, espouse no ideals about a healthy public sphere.”